-On November 8, 2016, Alachua County voters passed the Wild Spaces Public Places surtax, an eight-year, half-cent sales tax to acquire and improve conservation lands and create, improve and maintain parks and recreational facilities within Alachua County.
+On November 8, 2022, Alachua County voters passed an Infrastructure surtax, a 10-year, full-cent sales tax.
+A half-cent is dedicated to acquire and improve conservation lands and create and improve and maintain parks and recreational facilities within Alachua County.
+The second half-cent is dedicated for public infrastructure including road repairs, public facilities construction/renovation, and affordable housing.
 Among its provisions was a requirement for citizen’s oversight of the expenditures.
-On March 28, 2017, the County Commission adopted Resolution 17-36 establishing the Wild Spaces Public Places Citizens Oversight Board.
+On September 13, 2022, the County Commission adopted Resolution 22-105 establishing the Infrastructure Surtax Oversight Board.
 The Oversight Board has met since 2018 to review funding receipts and expenditures by all the sales tax recipients and has handled several issues that arose during their tenure.

 For Agendas and Minutes from past Committee meetings, click here